 Students will learn, participate and lead team building activities.

-Will visit feeder schools in the District and form community with incoming students.
+- Will form a community with incoming students.

 1st and 2nd Quarter = Training (Bootcamp)

 3rd and 4th Quarter = Helping (Mission)